EMAIL & ELECTRONICS

 Go to http://my.pitt.edu

 Click on Student Center Login

 3. What if I want to change my major before the start of the semester?

 If you change your major after you have been registered for courses, you will likely have to make changes to your course schedule.
-You can complete the Change of Schedule Request Form to request a change to your major before you arrive on campus.
+Please contact the Academic Advising Center to assist with these changes.